kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   each device being described as structured parameters.
 * extended resource backend by DRA is a combination of the two above.
 It uses pods' spec.containers[].resources.requests to request for resources, and uses `ResourceSlice` to provide resource capacity.
-Hence, it is of type: string, int64 on the consumption side, and list of devices with a common `ExtendedResourceName` on the capacity side.
+Hence, it is of type (string, int64) on the consumption side, and list of devices with a common `ExtendedResourceName` on the capacity side.

 With these additions in place, the DRA devices can be consumed by extended resource